 A communications outreach plan was developed to support the engagement process by ensuring diverse public awareness of the scope, timeline, and opportunities for input.
-The plan included an extensive print, digital, and radio campaign, which was also informed by an equity lens to ensure a broad, multilingual, and regional reach across all modes of transportation.
-This marked the first time the City had advertised a transportation engagement initiative regionally.
+The plan included an extensive print, digital, and radio campaign to ensure a broad, multilingual, and regional reach across all modes of transportation.